On the family of affine threefolds $a(x)y=F(x,z,t)$: Some properties of the ring

 As a consequence of \thref{gcd}, it follows that \begin{lem}\thlabel{rnew} $A$ is an integral domain if and only if $ A \otimes_k \overline{k}$ is an integral domain. \end{lem}

-Throughout the rest of this section we shall assume that $A$ is an affine domain, where $A$ is as defined in (\ref{A4}).
-We now prove a criterion for a simple birational extension of a UFD to be a UFD.
+For the rest of this section we shall assume that $A$ is an affine domain.
+We now state a criterion for a simple birational extension of a UFD to be a UFD (\cite[Proposition~3.5]{XXX}).